KareemEl-Giushy/Cloud-Computing-RoadMap/ReadMe.md

 Hi There, Hope you are feeling awesome today.
 This Repo have (will have) all my experience regarding Cloud Computing and DevOps.

-I hope you enjoy going through it and giving me your feedback.
+I hope you enjoy going through it and please consider giving me your feedback.

 ## Linux Kernel :-

 You must understand that all cloud services are Linux-based, So understanding how Linux work is the first step to understand cloud.

 | Content | Required? | Arabic (videos) | English |
 | ---- | ---- | ---- | ---- |